 - But because of the nature of a cash business, borderline honest employees have to resist ever-present opportunities to steal cash, product, or merchandise…all that some need is a nudge from a supervisor to elevate their desire and motivation to steal from you.

 - Some employees would never steal from you under any circumstances.
 What keeps these employees honest is their moral character, loyalty, respect for the law and their employer, and the desire to be viewed as trustworthy.
 You have little control over these positive attributes other than recognizing it in the people and hiring more like them.

 - You are the architect of your employee theft loss prevention plan.

 - You need a clearly defined accountability structure for employees and managers on every shift.

 - Your best employees and managers will like the structure and tangible goals to achieve.

-- Studies support this by proving that employee theft losses are significantly less in business with high-accountability, high employee satisfaction, and reduced employee turnover.
+- Studies support this by proving that employee theft losses are significantly less in businesses with high accountability, high employee satisfaction, and reduced employee turnover.

 Employee Hiring, Training, Supervision